Erez Katz, CEO and Co-founder of Lucena Research

 At Lucena we look to turn knowledge into actionable insights.
 There has been a lot of buzz surrounding machine learning for Finance to forecast securities.
-On July 19th I’ll be hosting a webinar to show how at Lucena we have taken a unique approach to identifying investment opportunities using deep neural networks.
-More specifically, we will showcase how convolutional neural networks (CNN) provide a compelling approach to classifying timeseries data in order to project stocks’ impending price action.
+We wanted to host a webinar to show a unique approach we are utilizing to identify investment opportunities through deep neural networks.
+More specifically, how convolutional neural networks (CNN) provide a compelling approach to classifying timeseries data in order to project stocks’ impending price action.

 It’s important to distinguish between two forecasting approaches: